ajohnson-linguist/ajohnson-linguist.github.io/docs/_posts/2024-08-17-dialogue-with-evil.markdown

 >So you know me, but I am still trying to wrap my head around the anger that has influence your life.

-The following is my reply to them:
+The above text is my reply to them.